Kadee80/WebDevF23/Week10/README.md

 - Site should be a completed site for final, no missing pages.

-- Add in some sort of custom javascript, jquery outside of bootstrap defaults.
+- Add in some sort of custom javascript outside of bootstrap defaults.
 Attempt to implement an external javascript framework.

 ### All New Website Idea: